Caltech Faculty to Advance Future Quantum Science Efforts

 "The intersection of information science, materials engineering, and quantum technology is an enormous area of opportunity, and one in which we are investing heavily as an institute," says Caltech president Thomas F. Rosenbaum, the Sonja and William Davidow Presidential Chair and professor of physics.
 "Caltech researchers, with their comfort moving between disciplines and helping define new fields, are perfect fits for the national DOE effort in quantum materials, quantum computation, and quantum networking."

 The Caltech principal investigator for the Quantum Systems Accelerator is John Preskill, Richard P. Feynman Professor of Theoretical Physics and director of Caltech's Institute for Quantum Information and Matter (IQIM), who will serve as the scientific coordinator for the center.
 Other faculty who will participate in the effort include Garnet Chan, Bren Professor of Chemistry; Manuel Endres, assistant professor of physics and Rosenberg Scholar; and Thomas Vidick, professor of computing and mathematical sciences.
 Caltech faculty who will participate in the Quantum Science Center include Jason Alicea, professor of theoretical physics.
 Oskar Painter (MS '95, PhD '01), the John G Braun Professor of Applied Physics and Physics, will participate in the Q-NEXT center.
 Andrei Faraon (BS '04), professor of applied physics and electrical engineering, will take part in the Co-design Center for Quantum Advantage.
+Maria Spiropulu, the Shang-Yi Ch'en Professor of Physics, is serving as the chair of the advisory board for the Superconducting Quantum Materials and Systems Center.

 The Quantum Systems Accelerator will pair advanced quantum prototypes—based on neutral atoms, trapped ions, and superconducting circuits—with algorithms specifically constructed for imperfect hardware to demonstrate optimal applications for each platform in scientific computing, materials science, and fundamental physics; the Quantum Science Center will focus on the advancement of topological quantum materials as well as of algorithms and sensors that will enable the manipulation, transfer, and storage of quantum information; and Q-NEXT will focus on communication networks for quantum systems, and on the development of sensors and of quantum simulators and computers to test those systems.
 The Co-design Center for Quantum Advantage will design materials, devices, and software.
 The center's goals are to control material properties to extend coherence time, design devices to generate more robust qubits, optimize algorithms to target specific scientific applications, and develop error-correction solutions.